 How old do I need to be to be baptized?

 There is no specific answer to this question and the Bible does not place any age requirement on baptism.
 It is important that children clearly understand the significance of water baptism and that they have made a commitment to Jesus Christ.
-Because of our concern that children clearly understand what it means to be baptized, we ask all children 12 years of age and under to complete a special baptism study and attend a baptism class along with their parents prior to being baptized.
-Anyone 12 years of age and under who wishes to be baptized needs to contact Pastor Mike (717.762.7147 or firstname.lastname@example.org) or Chris Bauer (717.762.7147 or email@example.com) to discuss the date and time of the baptism class.
-This needs to be done no later than 3 weeks prior to the baptism service.
+Because of our concern that children clearly understand what it means to be baptized, all children 12 years of age and under are required to complete a special baptism workbook and attend the Baptism Orientation Class.
+Parents are also required to attend the class with the child prior to being baptized.
+Anyone 12 years of age and under who wishes to be baptized needs to contact Judy Chatterton (717.762.7147 x231 or firstname.lastname@example.org) to discuss how to receive the baptism workbook and to learn more about Baptism Orientation Class including class times, dates, and locations.

 Is it okay to be baptized more than once?

 In general, you should be baptized only once.
-The exception to this may be if you were baptized prior to a conversion experience.
-For example, many persons were baptized as infants prior to a conscious decision and commitment to follow Jesus Christ.
-It is our belief that a person baptized as an infant should be baptized again after making a commitment to Christ.
-It may also be appropriate for a person to be baptized again if they were baptized as an adult, but before making a commitment to Jesus Christ.
+The exception to this may be if you were baptized prior to choosing to begin a relationship with Jesus.
+For example, many persons were baptized as infants prior to a conscious decision to begin a relationship with Jesus.
+It is our belief that a person baptized as an infant should be baptized again after choosing to begin a relationship with Jesus.
+It may also be appropriate for a person to be baptized again if they were baptized as an adult, but before choosing to begin a relationship with Jesus Christ.
 Persons who have been previously baptized should discuss their desire with one of the pastors before being baptized a second time.

 What if I am afraid of water or have a physical handicap?